gavinmcfarland/plugma-convex-tanstack-example/TANSTACK_QUERY_SETUP.md

 ### Mutations (Write Data)

-After mutations, invalidate queries to trigger a refetch:
+After mutations, invalidate queries to trigger a refetch and update the cache:

 ```svelte
 <script lang="ts">